 MASV is for filmmakers who need to transfer and ingest large media files entirely over the cloud.
 Up to 15 TB per file.

 We integrate directly with most major cloud storages and media asset managers.
-And for added flexibility, we also have file transfer automations and an API to streamline transfers into NAS and RAID systems.
+And for added flexibility, we also have file transfer automations and an API to streamline transfers into your NAS and RAID system.

 Data saved in MASV cloud storage maintains folder structure and file formats without the need for compression and can be remotely downloaded at lightning-fast speeds from anywhere on Earth with an internet connection.